What is Mental Training?

-If you have ever done a reflective practice, like meditation or yoga, and were able to be calm and productive afterwards.
+- If you have ever done a reflective practice, like meditation or yoga, and were able to be calm and productive afterward.

-You can do mental preparation to become excellent at public speaking, to advance your career path beyond your wildest dreams, or even simply to improve your overall confidence in daily life.
+You can do mental preparation to become excellent at public speaking, advance your career path beyond your wildest dreams, or even simply improve your overall confidence in daily life.